 Emergency assistance and support for COVID-19 impacted individuals dealing with trauma.

 We asked citizens to prioritize CARES Act Funding for COVID-19 response and recovery.
 Thank you to the nearly 3,300 respondents who weighed in and provided feedback.
 Of the five focused categories, there was consistent and balanced importance.
-This information helps leadership make decisions and direct much needed assistance to qualified programs.
+The survey responses helped leadership make decisions and direct much needed assistance to qualified programs.

 The City of Spokane received numerous Requests for Proposals (RFP) from agencies and organizations to administer components of an economic support funding program to address COVID-19 impacts in Spokane.
 The Spokane City Council has set out several categories for distribution of COVID-19 economic support funding in Resolution 2020-0041.
 Applications were judged on the proposer's ability to deliver the economic support according to stated criteria equitably and in a timely manner.